When Is The Fly Fishing Season?

 Pike

-The best time of the year for pike fishing – especially for northern pike – is considered from late June to late July.
+The best time of the year for pike fishing – especially for northern pike – is from late June to late July.
 This is the time when northern pikes get particularly big, and this is the time when pike fish spend their time in shallow water, making it easier for you to catch them from the shore.

 Bass

 The best time for bass fishing is their pre-spawn period in the spring.
-Bass feed heavily in the pre-spawn season since they know that they won’t have much food to feed on during the 10-14 days of spawning.
+Bass feed heavily in the pre-spawn season since they know they won’t have much food to feed on during the 10-14 days of spawning.
 During the pre-spawning phase, all bass move to shallow waters.
 Here, they become quite easy to catch.

 Post-spawn, hungry female bass move to deeper waters for food, while the males stay at the nest to protect it.
 You may take advantage of the defensiveness of males or the starving of females.